jamesytang/unshock-trade-exposure/README.md

 Instructions for creating age-adjusted death rates Individual level cause of death data available from NCHS via application

-1. Follow data application instructions from https://www.cdc.gov/nchs/nvss/nvss-restricted-data.htm#anchor_1553801979 to receive restricted-use death files
-  - Set up virtual machine or other secured device to receive data
-2. Create folders called "MCD_files", "interim", and "final_datasets"
-3. Save MCD .txt files to "MCD_files" folder
-4. Rename raw multiple cause of death files to "MULTyearUS.AllCnty.txt"
-  - ex.
-For the year 2000, the file name is "MULT2000US.AllCnty.txt"
-  - Different years have different naming conventions
-5. Run r file "data_upload_format.R"
-  - Reformatted MCD files are saved to "interim" folder as "mort_year.csv" (ex. for 2000, the file will appear as "mort_2000.csv"
 7. I recommend zipping these mort_year files to save space
 8. Run r file "data_aggregation.R"
 9. Completed county-level age-adjusted death rates for the trade war and PNTR are separately found in the "final_datasets" folder